Full Body Burial at Sea in California

 Often the body is not embalmed, but it certainly could be if the family wishes to do a traditional church service or a public viewing, then we would recommend embalming.
 If so, we would generally use a more “green” environmental procedure.
 Green embalming uses a non-toxic, biodegradable solution that helps preserve the body and restores its appearance.

-Is the Body Likely to Float AFter a Few Days?
+Is the Body Likely to Float After a Few Days?

 A full-body sea burial is a natural way to go – very green!
 Here is why.